 Only the essentials.
 He did not want to be reminded of home…

-Then he stopped, suddenly.
+Then he stopped.
 His eyes came to rest on the wood print of Sasof and himself, done so many years ago when they were still young and untroubled by the woes of this world.
 His eyes lingered on her smiling face, as he picked up the picture.
 He felt the true depth of what he was about to do wash over him as he looked at her picture.
 He…

-Suddenly, he heard the front door open.
+He heard the front door open.
 He dropped the picture in a crash on the floor.
 “Hello?” he heard his mother call.
 “Is anyone there?
-Ena?!”
+Ena?”

-Ena let out a mental curse, and quickly did up the straps of his pack.
+Ena let out a mental curse and did up the straps of his pack.
 Climbing to the window, he slid himself over the side and onto the bough-ladder just as his mother opened the door to his room.

 He bounded down the ladder onto a lower branch and took off running.
-Suddenly it seemed that his mother caught sight of him as she leaned out the window.
+It seemed that his mother caught sight of him as she leaned out the window.

 “Ena!” she yelled.
 “Ena, don’t leave!”